Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. The Australian Shepherd Isn’t Australian

-This breed came from the Basque region of Spain.
-The name was developed when Basque shepherds first took the dogs to Australia, then the States.
-So, Americans ended up calling them Australian Shepherds.
+This breed originated from the Basque region of Spain.
+Their name was developed when Basque shepherds first took the dogs to Australia and then the States.
+Americans eventually called them Australian Shepherds.

 blue eyed Australian shepherd_eather Skau_shutterstock_